DhrSoulslayer/midea-ac-py/README.md

   ***Note***:
   - This component only supports devices with model 0xac (air conditioner) and words `supported` in the output.
   - Configure v3 devices need `token` and `k1`.
+  - Whenyou have a device which is V3 and you don't set the token or k1 key attibutes, you can't control your device.
   - You `midea-discover`  when broadcasts don't work.
   - `midea-discover` use a registered account of `MSmartHome` [[AppStore]](https://apps.apple.com/sg/app/midea-home/id1254346490) [[GooglePlay]](https://play.google.com/store/apps/details?id=com.midea.ai.overseas) to get Token and K1(key). it's my account, but now it’s an open account.